Robert M. Ellis: Biography

 After three years of architectural studies at Case Western, his comfortable circumstances came to an abrupt end in 1942 with the death of his father.
 At age twenty, faced with the prospect of being drafted into the military, Ellis enlisted in the Seabees, as the Navy Construction Division is known, and served in U.S. Navy in WWII from 1942 to 1946.
 During his military service, Ellis became a navigator and third in command of a huge transport ship in the Pacific Theater.

 After the War, like many military veterans, Ellis was able to take advantage of the G.I.
 Bill to pursue an education.
 He graduated from the Cleveland Art Institute and traveled to Mexico City (1948–1952), where he received his BFA in Art.
 In Mexico, Ellis produced paintings influenced by the figurative tradition of such artists as Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros.
 Although Mexican art and culture would remain a lifelong influence, he broke away from figuration in a series of works that blended the formal characteristics of Cubism and Futurism with the image of a carousel and childhood memories of the medieval armor at the Cleveland Museum of Art.

 Moving to the Los Angeles area in the 1950s, Ellis received an MFA from the University of Southern California (1952), where he also taught.
-From 1956–1964, Ellis served as Curator of Education at the Pasadena Art Museum at a time when the museum was playing a pivotal role in established southern California's reputation as a major center for contemporary art.
+From 1956–1964, Ellis served as lllCurator of lllEducation at the Pasadena Art Museum at a time when the museum was playing a pivotal role in established southern California's reputation as a major center for contemporary art.
 In 1960 and 61, Ellis took a leave of absence to live and paint in Paris.
 An exhibition of these paintings was presented by the Pasadena Art Museum in fall 1961.
 During his tenure at the Pasadena Art Museum, in addition to his education work, Ellis also applied his skills to designing all of the museum's graphics.
 It was during this time at the commercial print shop owned by theosophist Henry Geiger that Ellis developed a love of small presses, typesetting, and cut-and-past layout, influences that would recur in his artwork throughout his career.